Adolfo Ochagavía

 There is much more to say, but I doubt at this point there are any readers left.
 If you are one of them, and feel like the rabbit hole didn’t go deep enough, here are some additional facts from the final code I wrote that might pique your interest:

 That’s all, folks!
-And if you have any comments, suggestions, ideas, etc. you want to share, feel free to contact me (details are in the Hire me page) or to discuss on HN.
+And if you have any comments, suggestions, ideas, etc. you want to share, feel free to contact me (details are in the Consulting page) or to discuss on HN.